inspire-eu-validation/view-service/INSPIRE.Layer.Metadata.v3.11/layer.style.legend.md

     * If the [Format](#format) equals 'image/gif' or 'image/png':
       * the downloaded resource must be a valid image of these image formats correspondingly.
 If it is, pass the test.
 If not, fail the test for this Style.
     * Otherwise, pass the test for this Style.
-  * Otherwise, fail the test for this Style
+  * Otherwise, fail the test for this Style.

 **Reference(s)**